Classification with Scattering Operators: Classification by Affine Model Selection

-The US-Postal Service set is another handwritten digit dataset, with 7291 training samples and 2007 test images $16 \times 16$ pixels.
+The US-Postal Service dataset is another handwritten digit dataset, with 7291 training samples and 2007 test images $16 \times 16$ pixels.
 The state of the art is obtained with tangent distance kernels \cite{tangent}.
-Table \ref{usps} gives results with a PCA model selection on scattering coefficients and a polynomial kernel SVM classifier applied to scattering coefficients.
+Table \ref{usps} gives results obtained with the PCA classifier and a polynomial kernel SVM classifier applied to scattering coefficients.
 The scattering scale was also set to $J=3$ by cross-validation.